I’m excited for today’s post! I’ve been planning this for months.

 And since we don’t spend much time in here, all the seasonal decor I decorate with in here actually stays exactly where I put it!

-My brother David got me a gift card to Hobby Lobby for Christmas, and I went a bit crazy in the green and St. Patrick’s Day aisles.
+My brother David got me a craft store gift card for Christmas, and I went a bit crazy in the green and St. Patrick’s Day aisles.

 I got this fun banner (which I know I could have made, but it was $4 so I took the easy route on this one) and these cute little wooden shamrocks.